-MedPAN and RAC/SPA have conducted in 2016 an assessment of where we stand with Marine Protected Areas (MPAs) and Other Effective area-based Conservation Measures (OECMs) in the Mediterranean.
-The full report will be published in 2017 but the main findings are already available.
-A brochure and a poster present an overview of these main findings.
+MedPAN and SPA-RAC have conducted in 2016 an assessment of where we stand with Marine Protected Areas (MPAs) and Other Effective area-based Conservation Measures (OECMs) in the Mediterranean.
+Download the report: 2016 Status of MPAs in the Mediterranean or the brochure and the poster that present the main findings.

 Main findings of the 2016 Mediterranean MPA status

 MPA coverage is making progress in the Mediterranean

 - There are 1,215 MPAs and OECMs in the Mediterranean covering 171,362 km2 which places a surface of 6.81% under a legal designation.

 - These sites present a great variety of conservation designations.
 Please note that the brochure includes a special section that highlights the complexity of the 54 different MPA and OECM designations in the Mediterranean.

 - National designations account for only 1.27% and no-go, no-take or no-fishing zones for 0.04%.